next board meeting: thursday, april 16th at 12:00pm

 The Sault Ste.
 Marie Housing Commission manages and maintains 263 rentals as part of the affordable housing program through HUD.
 These rentals are scattered throughout the city of Sault Ste.
 Marie, Michigan.

-Eligible households are given an opportunity to live in one of our units and will pay no more than 30% of their monthly adjusted income for rent.
-Applicants must meet our screening criteria prior to placement in a rental.
+Eligible households may live in one of our units and will pay no more than 30% of their monthly adjusted income for rent.
+Applicants must meet screening criteria, which are applied consistently to all applicants, prior to placement in a rental unit.

-To be eligible for admission to the Sault Ste.
-Marie Housing Commission, applicants must meet the following requirements:
+To be eligible for admission, applicants must meet the following requirements:

-• All household income and assets must be reported to the Sault Housing Commission for the purpose of calculating income and determining eligibility.
+• All household income and assets must be reported to the Sault Ste.
+Marie Housing Commission for the purpose of calculating income and determining eligibility.

-• Gross income from all sources may not exceed the standards set by the federal government.
+• Gross income from all sources may not exceed limits set by the federal government.

-• Tenants are provided a utility allowance for utilities they must contract for and pay.
+• Tenants receive a utility allowance for utilities they are responsible for contracting and paying.

 Income Guidelines